PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-04 19:57:49
+Last updated: 2024-04-04 19:58:22
-Random Quote: Lucas: "Do you think she's acting weird?"Dustin: "You're asking if the weirdo is acting weird?" - Dustin Henderson
+Random Quote: One life, one choice, one moment can destroy the entire universe. - The Watcher